openwallet-foundation/credo-ts-ext/packages/rest/README.md

 ### Quick start

-> The API is generated using the OpenAPI Schema (Swagger).
+> The OpenAPI spec is generated using the OpenAPI Schema (Swagger).
 However this schema is not representing the real API.
 A lot of types are not correct.
 Keep this in mind when using this package.

 Aries Framework JavaScript REST API provides a Swagger (OpenAPI) definition of the exposed API.
 After you start the REST API the generated API Client will be available on `/docs`.